Written by Stacy Kelleher. Medically-reviewed by board-certified pediatrician Dr. Ryan Blackman DO, FAAP.

 2. Never Mix Cleaning Products

 Avoid mixing cleaning products or using cleaners for any non-intended use.
-If you want to use different products to clean and/or disinfect household surfaces, check the ingredients on each to avoid potentially dangerous reactions.
+If you want to use different products to clean and/or disinfect household surfaces, check the ingredients to avoid potentially dangerous reactions.
 Thoroughly rinse surfaces with water after using each product.

 3. Throw Empty or Broken Products Away

-4. Use Care if Reusing Containers
+4. Use Caution if Reusing Containers

 5. Carefully Disinfect Children’s Toys